Izabela88/cupandcake/README.md

 - Fully working Newsletter:
   - The website has no backend and is not connected to the server
 - Connecting the application to the database:
-  - Currently products data are being fetched from a local file 'products.txt'
+  - Currently, products data are being fetched from a local file 'products.txt'
-  - Currently basket data is stored in Local Storage
+  - Currently, basket data is stored in Local Storage

 ## Technologies Used